 Noreen Renier can no longer escape her own delusional tales and deceptions recorded on video and audio, nor her testimony.
 Or waste the resources of a few in answering legal filings.
 GNR has the synergistic support and means to defend attempts to silence the truth.

 In March 2011 Noreen Renier was found by a federal judge to have misled his United States federal court.
-In his ordered judgment against her noted that she was not a credible witness.
+In his court judgment against her he ruled that she was not a credible witness.